Synthetixio/synthetix-docs/content/contracts/BinaryOptionMarketManager.md

 ### `durations`

-This holds the current values that new markets will inherit for several parameters.
+This holds the current values that new markets will inherit for several time-related parameters.

 **Type:** [`Durations public`](#durations)